lanceyvang/blue_team/Checkpoints/How to Parse Log with Python.md

 ```

 ## Tips
-* Test your code as you write it to catch errors.
+* Test your code, using `print()`, as you write it to catch errors.
-* Copy a few lines from the log into a new log and use that log to help you write your code.
+* Copy a few lines from the log into a new log and use that smaller log to help you write your code.